May 14, 2021

 Pull-out shelves can be made of wood, laminate or MDF.
 Use them on your deeper shelving systems to allow access to items stored at the back of the shelf.
 They are really good for maximizing shoe storage in a wardrobe closet as well as organizing other small items.
 There are different types of pull-out shelves designed for specific applications.
 The major types include standard pull-out shelves, sweater shelves, pantry pull-outs, and slide-out shelf/tables.

 Plus Closets floating shelves are the latest development in our shelving product lineup.
 Use them for a contemporary minimalist look that keeps a space open and uncluttered.
-Our standard floating shelf is an easy-to-install laminate product that attaches to brackets mounted to a home's studs.
+Our standard floating shelf is an easy-to-install laminate product that attaches to an MDF bracket mounted to a home's studs.
 It is recommended for use on painted drywall only.
-The shelf is hollow so that it can slip over the mounting brackets like a pocket, and it presents a 2-5/16" thick appearance.
+The shelf is hollow so that it can slip over the mounting bracket like a pocket, and it presents a 2-5/16" thick appearance.
 More than just cosmetic, this shelf is as substantial as it looks.
-Each bracket is rated to hold up to 75-pounds when mounted correctly.
-This shelf is available in lengths up to 48-inches.
+Maximum weight load is 75-pounds per bracket.
+Shelves 48-inches and under require 2 brackets.
+Shelves over 48-inches require 4 brackets.
+This laminate floating shelf is easy to level and available in custom lengths.
+It comes in all our thermofoil colors.
 Depth is 10-inches.

 The floating glass shelf has a maximum weight capacity of 13.2-pounds.
 This is a display shelf only.
 It requires special brackets to keep the glass shelf in place.
 The brackets are small but visible and chrome in color.
 Maximum floating glass shelf width is 36-inches.